Skip to content

 JSON Logging

-Using Logstash Encoder
+Using the Logstash Encoder

-Add the dependency:
+Add logstash-logback-encoder as a dependency:

 kotlin